IvanSuperCoder/SmartHomeCam/README.md

 ./.venv/Scripts/Activate.ps1
 ```

-Install all required modules:
+Finally, install all required modules:

 ```sh
 pip install -r requirements.txt
 ```

-:warning: To verify that you've installed Python successfully on your machine, run `py -3 --version`.

-\.venv\Scripts\Activate.ps1 cannot be loaded because running scripts is disabled on this system.
-For more information, see about_Execution_Policies at
-https:/go.microsoft.com/fwlink/?LinkID=135170.

-if Get-ExecutionPolicy - RestrictedSet

-Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted -Force

-pip freeze > requirements.txt

-pip install -r requirements.txt
+:warning: Don't forget to update the requirements file after installing a new module in the project.
+Do it by running the following command: `pip freeze > requirements.txt`.